AlgoMaster Logo

 Result:

-Intuition: Most of the time is spent inside recursion; the combine work is negligible by comparison.
+Intuition: almost all the time is spent inside the recursion.
+The combine work is negligible by comparison, so the leaf work n^(log_b a) sets the complexity.

 Example: